Luis Otávio (footballer, born 2000)

-Luis Otávio dos Santos Netto (born 1 August 2000), known as Luis Otávio, is a Brazilian footballer who plays as a midfielder for São José-SP.
+Luis Otávio dos Santos Netto (born 1 August 2000), known as Luis Otávio, is a Brazilian footballer who plays as a midfielder for Guarani.

 Career

 Luis Otávio was born in Cerquilho, São Paulo, and played for Rio Claro as a youth.
 On 22 July 2021, he signed for Grêmio Prudente and made his senior debut in the year's Campeonato Paulista 2ª Divisão.

 Luis Otávio left Prudente on 5 May 2023, and joined XV de Jaú nine days later.
 He was announced at Mamoré on 1 September, but the deal later collapsed, and he moved to Taquaritinga on 20 November.

 In December 2024, Luis Otávio was included in Sertãozinho's squad for the upcoming season.
 After winning the 2025 Campeonato Paulista Série A3, he agreed to a deal with Bagé on 11 April of that year, but moved to Água Santa instead eight days later.

 On 20 August 2025, São José-SP announced the signing of Luis Otávio.